9 Best Practices for Ensuring Cloud Compliance of Healthcare Data

 Following best practices in healthcare cloud computing is your roadmap to reaping all of the benefits of the cloud while ensuring HIPAA compliant cloud hosting and adhering to the highest data security standards.

 Because cybersecurity threats are evolving rapidly in the healthcare industry, a multi-faceted and sophisticated approach should be implemented to protect customer data.
-Following these best practices could help healthcare businesses keep potential security threats at bay:
+Following these best practices could help healthcare businesses keep potential security and compliance threats at bay:

 1. Conduct Cloud Compliance Training for Healthcare Personnel